 - What is a good assembly?

 - No total order

-- Main metrics : N50, coverage, accuracy
+- Main metrics: N50, coverage, accuracy

 - Use QUAST

 - How are assemblies made?

-- Typically, using a de Bruijn graph or a string graph.
+- ► Typically, using a de Bruijn graph (Illumina) or a string graph (PacBio)

 - Errors and small variants are removed from the graph.

 - Contigs are just simple paths from the graph.

+- Scaffolds are linked contigs, misassemlies often happen there.

 - Assembly software

-- Recommended software for Illumina data : SPAdes (small genomes), Allpaths-LG
+- Recommended for Illumina: SPAdes (small genomes), Allpaths-LG

+- Recommended for PacBio: HGAP (small genomes)

-- Plethora of other software for custom needs : Minia for low-memory, SGA for very accurate assembly, etc..
+- Many tools for custom needs: Minia for low-memory, SGA for very accurate assembly, etc..

 - A few tips

-- Try many k values

 - Try a different assembler

+- Try a few k values

 - An assembly is not the absolute truth, it is a mostly complete, generally fragmented and mostly accurate hypothesis